 Several different factors come into play when determining the premium for a Physical Damage policy.
 In addition to the standard factors, like individual driving and accident history, there are two main premium factors insurance carriers consider.

 The state, or in some cases zip code, the policy is written can be a determining factor in how the premium is calculated.
 For example, California is considered a high-risk state, meaning that there is a higher risk of an accident to occur.
 With insurance companies having to pay out more in claims within these areas, policies tend to have a higher rated premium.
-This ensures the carrier will have adequate funding to pay the claims.
+Therefore, this ensures the carrier will have adequate funding to pay the claims.

 Value of Unit: